The Pashmina story:

-The Pashmina story: Pashmina, Persian word for wool, is popularly known in the West as cashmere wool, from the old spelling for Kashmir.
-The fine wool comes from the undercoat of Himalayan mountain goats, raised by semi nomadic herders and It yields 38 ounces of fiber per year.
-The Tibetan Plateau provides the ideal environment for pashmina growth and the fibre is exceptionally absorbent and it dyes very easily and deeply.
-Pashmina shawls are prized all over the world for their incomarable softness, warmth and durability.
+Pashmina: the Persian word for wool, is popularly known in the West as cashmere wool, from the old spelling for Kashmir.
+The fine wool comes from the undercoat of Himalayan mountain goats, raised by semi nomadic herders who yield 38 ounces of fiber per year.
+The Tibetan Plateau provides the ideal environment for pashmina growth, the fibre is exceptionally absorbent and dyes very well producing deep rich colours, incomparable softness, warmth and durability.
 Care for your Pashmina and it gets softer with frequent use.
 Although dry cleaning Pashmina is possible, the chemicals used during this process can harm the fibres so we recommend washing in cold or warm water using mild, natural soap or shampoo.
-Rinse until water runs clear and then drip dry only, away from direct sunlight, Do not wring-or twist, if lt needs pressing, iron over a damp cloth.
+Rinse until water runs clear and then drip dry only, away from direct sunlight, do not wring-or twist, if lt needs pressing, iron over a damp cloth.